zzhikai/tp/docs/UserGuide.md

 * The search is case-insensitive. e.g `hans` will match `Hans`
 * First name/Last name will be matched e.g. `Han` will match `Han Lee`
 * Only full words will be matched e.g. `Han` will not match `Hans`
-* Search will not work with multiple prefixes. e.g `search n/Alex j/Interview` will only yield results of `search n/Alex`
+* Search will not work with multiple prefixes. e.g `search n/Alex r/Interview` will only yield results of those who are named `Alex` **and** in the `Interview` round

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 You can try searching for multiple names in the applicant list.
-Try `search n/Alex Bernice` to look up these 2 applicants!
+Try `search n/Alex Bernice` to search for applicants with names `Alex` or `Bernice`!
 </div>

 <br>